MauriceNino/dashdot/README.md

 <!-- -->

-> Note: The `--net="host"` flag is needed to correctly determine the network info.
+> Note: The `--mount` flag is needed to correctly determine the network info.
-> The port can still be changed with the `DASHDOT_PORT` environment variable.
+> If the source part does not correctly resolve for you, you can manually get the
+> path by executing `readlink -f /sys/class/net/DEFAULT_INTERFACE`, where the default
+> interface is mostly named "eth0".
+If you don't want to use this flag, you can instead
+> use `--network host`, but then you will not be able to use custom docker networking
+> any more.

 <!-- -->